brikis98/yevgeniy-brikman-homepage/_posts/2023-04-13-the-new-one-minute-manager.md

 One of the biggest motivators is feedback.
 Many managers only look for the things their direct reports did wrong, so the only feedback they provide is criticism.
 It is absolutely critical to also notice the (many more) things they do right, and to provide _one minute praise_ for that:

 1. Praise people as soon as possible.
-2. Let people know what they did right‚Äîbe specific.
+2. Let people know what they did right—be specific.
 3. Tell them how good it makes you feel and how it helps.
 4. Pause for a moment to let them feel it too.
 5. Encourage them to do more of the same.